 A name that is quite ironic, considering the very fact that in spite of its land being rich in one of the most valuable metals on earth, “gold”, the country continues to be plagued by both domestic and foreign threats, and the government is laced with so much corruption.

-There are approximately over 21million Burkinabé (What a citizen of this country is called) living in the country today.
+There are approximately over a 21million Burkinabé (What a citizen of this country is called) living in the country today.

 4. Chad